 NASFAA's newest award, the Gold Star Award, recognizes innovative ideas in the financial aid arena at any level, targeted toward any constituency.
 This award is open to individuals working at NASFAA member institutions; member institutions; regional associations; and state associations.
 The Gold Star Award honors up to three ideas each year.
 If you have succeeded in doing something that no one has done before, we want to hear about it!

-In 2014, there were two Gold Star Award winners, and one honorable mention:
+In 2015, there was one Gold Star Award winner, and two honorable mentions:

 See past Gold Star Award winners.